MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/client-machine-cannot-connect-to-sqlserver.md

 Enabling RSA encryption on the server usually doesn't create any security risk for your environment.

-For more details about the TLS and RSA configuration, see [Restrict cryptographic algorithms and protocols](../../../windows-server/certificates-and-public-key-infrastructure-pki/restrict-cryptographic-algorithms-protocols-schannel.md).
+For more information about the Transport Layer Security (TLS) and RSA configuration, see [Restrict cryptographic algorithms and protocols](../../../windows-server/certificates-and-public-key-infrastructure-pki/restrict-cryptographic-algorithms-protocols-schannel.md).

 ## See also